 We are supporting the maintenance and growth of Scotland's forests and forestry industry, so that we may continue to enjoy the benefits they bring to our economy, environment, climate and wellbeing.

-We are working with the Forestry Commission to deliver the Forestry Devolution Programme, which involves:
+We worked with the Forestry Commission to deliver the forestry devolution programme, which involved: